 C. Elijah’s strength to serve God was renewed after his fresh encounter with God.
 God’s renewing grace can be experienced only in isolation and stillness.

 3. Submit to God’s sovereignty

-F. Do you know that God is working through your problem to work towards the Goal He has set for your life?
+C. Do you know God is sovereign in your present situation?
+(Sickness, Financial issues, etc.) Do you know that God is working through your problems to work towards the Goal He has set for your life?

 The very situation that you are facing right now could be a trial of endurance and change.
 God makes His children walk through such times because it’s the only way to prepare you to meet God’s plan for your life.
 To take away what is unnecessary, and shape up your character and attitudes.